Community Consultative Committee members are appointed by the Wet Tropics Management Authority Board.

 Committee members contribute their views and provide advice to the Wet Tropics Management Authority’s Board on relevant World Heritage issues.

 The Committee comprises of individuals who have relevant sector or community networks.
 The committee holds diverse knowledge of the Wet Tropics World Heritage Area, is involvement in community issues and has the capacity to be the conduit for information flow between the community and the Authority.

-Sigrid Heise-Pavlov is a lecturer at the Centre for Rainforest Studies at The School for Field Studies, located near the Gillies Range Highway.
-She is teaching rainforest ecology and fauna, and researching rainforest mammals and the development and colonisation of restoration sites.
-She has been working with local NGOs of the Tablelands such as TREAT and TKMG and believes that strong connections between community groups, conservation minded community members, governmental conservation agencies and scientific institutions are essential to conserve the unique natural assets of the Wet Tropics in perpetuity.
+Dr Sigrid Heise-Pavlov is the Professor for Rainforest Ecology at The School for Field Studies (SFS).
+Since 2008 Sigrid has taught rainforest ecology to countless students and led numerous research projects on rainforest mammals and the development of restoration sites and their colonisation by fauna.
+Sigrid has been working with local Tablelands NGOs such as Trees for Evelyn and Atherton Tablelands (TREAT) and the Tree Kangaroo and Mammal Group (TKMG) and believes that strong connections between community groups, conservation minded community members, government agencies and scientific institutions are essential to conserve the unique natural assets of the Wet Tropics in perpetuity.

 Ellie Bock has been involved in Wet Tropics issues for more than 18 years as a resident, neighbour, advocate and consultant.
 Residing in the southern Wet Tropics, Ellie is an experienced freelance environmental services and land-use consultant, facilitator and land and sea management planner.
 She has worked closely with Rainforest Aboriginal Peoples for many years, and through her personal and professional networks has gained deep insight into their aspirations for collaborative management of country across the region.
 Ellie’s passion for ensuring the World Heritage Area’s diverse native species and unique biosphere prevail for the benefit of all future generations, confirms her capacity to contribute positively to the Community Consultative Committee.